johncorderox/Rails-API-React-Tutorial/README.md

 ## Rails API Versioning

 Versioning is the process of seperating and creating new features/data/endpoints for your API.
-Since this is our first API, let's make our `test-api` v1.
+Since this is our first API, let's make our rails api v1.

 1. Run the following in your terminal